 During quarantine or isolation, it is important to ensure that individuals have adequate physical space, opportunities to engage in activities and means to communicate with their loved ones and the outside world.
 Fulfilling these needs is essential to respect individual dignity.
 Though the HCWs are not isolated or kept in home quarantine their movements and activities out side the hospitals were restricted.
 They were under stress and anxiety.
 Due to fear of death, some had even written their will.
 Their appetite and sleep were also affected both of which impact the quality of life.
 Since they were restricted contact from other family members and the members of the family or society limited their interaction with them , their social life could also be perceived to be affected.

 During out breaks the privacy and confidentiality should be protected.
 Even without authorized disclosure their personal information were leaked by the media either directly or indirectly by revealing the names of the hospitals.
 Thus they were identified by the public/community members during the out break thereby exposing them to stigma and prejudice by the community.
 If the authorities had taken extra vigilance about the possibility, this issue may have been potentially averted .
 Unfortunately, failure to protect the confidentiality and personal information of the HCWs during isolation period led to stigma, avoidance and discrimination.
 Some reported experiencing discrimination and distancing from family members while everyone reported it from friends and community.
 There were reports were staff in public transport system were reluctant to allow them to travel with other passengers.
-But the superiors and co-workers in the hospitals continued to provide support
+But the superiors and co-workers in the hospitals continued to provide support.

 Those responsible for outbreak response should ensure that all individuals are treated fairly and equitably regardless of their social status or perceived “worth” to society.
 They should also take measures to prevent stigmatization and social violence.
 During out breaks a communication strategy should be designed to avoid the stigmatization of individuals whose liberty has been restricted[1] .